pagkly/Zed/Investopedia3/Self-Directed IRA (SDIRA).md

 Self-directed Roth IRAs open up a large universe of potential investments.
 In addition to the standard investments—stocks, bonds, cash, money market funds, and mutual funds—you can hold assets that aren’t typically part of a retirement portfolio.

 For example, you can buy investment real estate to hold in your SDIRA account.
-You can also hold partnerships and [tax liens](https://www.investopedia.com/terms/t/taxlien.asp)—even a franchise business.
+You can also hold partnerships and [[tax liens]](https://www.investopedia.com/terms/t/taxlien.asp)—even a franchise business.

 However, the Internal Revenue Service (IRS) forbids a few specified investments in self-directed IRAs, whether it’s the Roth or traditional version.
 For example, you can’t hold life insurance, S Corporation stocks, any investment that constitutes a prohibited transaction (such as one that involves “self-dealing”), and collectibles.3